sunilrpandey/python3/README.md

         print(k, v, sep="->", end=",")
 - dict = {x: x ** 2 for x in (2, 3, 4)}
 - set : unordered collection of unique element, {}
+- for loop for range(for i in list), while uses in operator
+- In Set order can change as it is not
+- reverse of list is list[::-1]
+ - lst.sort(reverse=True, key=int) // specify list has integer in form of string
+ - merge list using extend,append,iterate or itertools.chain
+ - len(2d_list) or list of list will return number of lists, to know number of item iterate through or recursively these lists, or hetrogenous lists
+ - type(elem) == list, to check if elem is list
+ - map(lambda x : x%2 == 1, lst) //lambda applies on each elemnt of lst

 ### dir(obj)
 Returns all properties and methods of the specified object, without the values